Esri/arcgis-experience-builder-sdk-resources/widgets/filter-feature-layer/README.md

 // Get the data source using useDataSource.mainDataSourceId const useDataSource = props.useDataSources[0];
-const ds: FeatureLayerDataSource = dsManager.getDataSource(useDataSource.mainDataSourceId) as FeatureLayerDataSource;
+const ds: FeatureLayerDataSource = dsManager.getDataSource(useDataSource.dataSourceId) as FeatureLayerDataSource;

 // Build the queryParams, with the configured filterField and the value
 // that has been typed into the TextInput by the user